jamesmcroft/Security-and-Responsible-AI-Guide/chapters/chapter_03_identifying_and_assessing_ai_risks.md

 To address these challenges and risks, AI developers and users should implement the following initiative:

-[The Responsible AI principles and practices for LLMs](https://github.com/Azure/FTALive-Sessions/blob/main/content/ai/responsible-ai/en/responsible-ai-for-llms.md) provides a set of guidelines that aim to ensure that teams can build and use LLMs in a responsible and risk-aware manner.
+[The responsible AI principles and practices for LLMs](https://github.com/Azure/FTALive-Sessions/blob/main/content/ai/responsible-ai/en/responsible-ai-for-llms.md) provides a set of guidelines that aim to ensure that teams can build and use LLMs in a responsible and risk-aware manner.

 By applying the principles and practices for AI solutions built with LLMs, AI developers can identify and assess the potential harms and benefits of LLMs, and mitigate or prevent the negative impacts.